-Course: Participants will learn The Eight Brocades as taught in The Shaolin Temple by Bodhidharma.
-These eight exercises practiced in a meditative state with chi flow have helped many people overcome stress, burnout, chronic pain and illness as well as enjoying a more relaxed state of mind on a daily basis.
+Course: Participants will learn specific exercises from The Eighteen Lohan hands as taught in The Shaolin Temple by Bodhidharma.
+These exercises practiced in a meditative state with chi flow have helped many people overcome stress, burnout, chronic pain and illness as well as enjoying a more relaxed state of mind on a daily basis.
 They also help promote good health in those already healthy as well as longevity and Spiritual joy.
 If you feel you need to boost your immune system, relax, gather your shattered spirit, feel more grounded or need hope and help in overcoming a chronic pain or illness this course will help you achieve your objectives.

-How to Book: Please email Sifu Joan at firstname.lastname@example.org showing your interest in the course, she will then send you the necessary details to book the weekend course or deposit via bank transfer or Paypal.
+How to Book: Please email Sifu Joan at firstname.lastname@example.org showing your interest in the course.
+You may book by cash, cheque, paypal or bank transfer.

 What is Chi Kung?

 Shaolin Chi Kung is an ancient Chinese art based on meditative form and energy flow, practiced for good health, increased energy, mental clarity and spiritual development.
 It was taught in the Shaolin Temple by Bodhidharma to the monks for good physical and mental health and strength.

 It can help in overcoming many illnesses that are considered ‘incurable’ from a Western perspective, especially chronic illness and chronic pain as well as stress and burn out.

 It benefits flexibility and also helps connect body and mind in a world where the feeling of disconnection is all too common.

 It helps individuals attain a deep sense of relaxation and inner peace, attain physical and mental strength and helps attain good health in the most natural way possible (from inside out).